AhmadQasem577/ChatApp/README.md

 - A foundation for improvement

 > **Note**: This is a demo project.
 In production environments, sensitive files should never be exposed.
+> **Note**: as you see i fully removed .env from the repo and the history but the node moudules are still in the history, I just added it to gitignore